Last updated on July 15th, 2021 at 07:17 pm

 Decisions about retiring legacy technical debt

 Recall that most large technical debt retirement projects probably exhibit a high degree of wickedness in the sense of Rittel and Webber [Rittel 1973].
 One consequence of this property is the need to avoid do-overs.
 That is, once we make a decision about how to proceed to the next bit of the work, we want that decision to be correct, or at least, good enough.
-It should not leave the enterprise in a state that’s more difficult to resolve than the state in which we found it.
+The consequences of that decision should not leave the enterprise in a state that’s more difficult to resolve than the state in which we found it.
 Since another property of wicked problems is the prevalence of surprises, most decisions must be made in a collaborative context, which affords the greatest possibility of opening the decision process to diverse perspectives.
 We must therefore regard collaborative decision-making at every level as a highly valued competency.

 What follows is the promised catalog of decision types.